-Governor Kevin Stitt has announced Oklahoma will begin implementing a three-phased approach to open Oklahoma’s economy back up starting April 24, 2020.
+Governor Kevin Stitt began implementing a three-phased approach to open Oklahoma’s economy back up on April 24, 2020.
 Visit coronavirus.health.ok.gov for information from the state government.

 During this time of change in social events, work schedules, and travel, we encourage you to remember our many small businesses in downtown and throughout our community and to continue supporting them even if you cannot visit them physically.

 Last updated June 1, 2020

 Check below for updates on our scheduled events, programming and public spaces.
 We will continue to talk with the City of Oklahoma City and will follow all guidelines issued by OCCHD.